-Although 65 percent of parents say social or lifestyle factors limit their families' ability to live a healthy life, 80 percent say they have all the resources they need to make sure their children grow up healthy.
-This contradiction suggests a possible lack of willingness by parents to fully admit they are struggling with non-medical factors that impact their families' health.
+Although 65% of parents say social or lifestyle factors limit their families' ability to live a healthy life, 80% say they have all the resources they need to make sure their children grow up healthy.
+This contradiction suggests a possible lack of willingness by parents to fully admit they are struggling with nonmedical factors that impact their families' health.

-- Indeed, some parents, especially those with lower income, report feeling uncomfortable talking about certain social or lifestyle issues with their health care provider, even though they and their children would likely benefit most. - Having enough income (28 percent; 35 percent among those with household income (HHI) of less than \$35,000) - Exposure to violence (25 percent; 34 percent among those with HHI of less than \$35,000) - Adequate employment opportunities (23 percent; 32 percent among those with HHI of less than \$35,000) - More than half of parents (56 percent) would feel more comfortable talking to a health care provider about social issues that could impact their health if they felt they wouldn't be judged or if they knew telling them would improve their or their family's health. - This discomfort is an important barrier for health systems to overcome, for instance, by providing pediatricians and nurses with better training and education on why they should be talking with parents about these issues and how to do so in a way that builds trust and shows respect.
+- Indeed, some parents, especially those with lower income, report feeling uncomfortable talking about certain social or lifestyle issues with their health care provider, even though they and their children would likely benefit most. - Having enough income (28%; 35% among those with household income (HHI) of less \$35,000) - Exposure to violence (25%; 34% among those with HHI of less \$35,000) - Adequate employment opportunities (23%; 32% among those with HHI of less \$35,000) - More than half of parents (56%) would feel more comfortable talking to a health care provider about social issues that could impact their health if they felt they wouldn't be judged or if they knew telling them would improve their or their family's health. - This discomfort is an important barrier for health systems to overcome, for instance, by providing pediatricians and nurses with better training and education on why they should be talking with parents about these issues and how to do so in a way that builds trust and shows respect.